DeltaDe-Dirac/bigvu-app/README.md

 2. npm and yarn

 Installation on Windows:
-1. Run at the project root directory
+1. Run at the project root directory:

 ### `npm install`

-2. Run at the client directory
+2. Change directory to client and run:

-### `cd client && yarn install`
+### `yarn install`

-3. Run the app in the development mode<br />
+3. Run the app in the development mode (root)

 ### `npm run cstart`
 Open [http://localhost:3000/white](http://localhost:3000/white) to view it in the browser.